 Privacy Concerns

-When an individual passes away, their will often goes through the probate process, which is public.
-If it’s a joint will, the surviving spouse may have some privacy concerns if certain things are made public before their time.
-Having separate wills limits how much of your private information is made public in the event of your spouse’s death.
+If itโs a joint will, the surviving spouse may have some privacy concerns if certain things are made public before their time.
+Having separate wills limits how much of your private information is made public in the event of your spouseโs death.

 Joint Wills Lock In Upon the Death of One Spouse

-If your spouse dies before you, a joint will becomes “locked in.”
-The legal document represented their wishes during life and cannot be rewritten after their death.
-Though a lawyer may be able to help the surviving spouse update the will, it is not an easy process, and one that’s easily avoided by keeping separate wills.
+Though a lawyer may be able to help the surviving spouse update the will, it is not an easy process, and one thatโs easily avoided by keeping separate wills.

 Don’t Have to Wait Until Divorce to Update Will

-We may enter into marriage and vow “until death do us part,” but divorces do happen.
-In California, if you had separate wills then both parties could make changes to their wills while the divorce is being filed.
-If, however, you have a joint will, then it may not be updated until the divorce is finalized.
+We may enter into marriage and vow โuntil death do us part,โ but divorces do happen.
+In California, if you had two separate wills or individual wills, then both parties could make changes to their wills while the divorce is being filed, allowing each spouse to update their estate plan independently in response to life changes.

 Can The Bains Law Offices Assist Me?

-You’ve just read five good reasons why you and your spouse should consider writing your own separate wills.
+Youโve just read five good reasons why you and your spouse should consider writing your own separate wills.
 If you want to know how best to plan for your future and the future of your children, consulting an experienced attorney is advisable.

 The Bains Law Offices pride itself on providing exemplary legal services to the people of Fresno, California, and would like to help you with the creation of your will.
+Our experienced team can assist with all aspects of estate planning, whether you have a simple estate or need guidance on managing your entire estate and multiple beneficiaries.
+Every person should have a legally binding will to protect their assets and ensure their beneficiaries are provided for.